 5. Train Your Eyes to Minimize Movement

-One of the biggest and easiest epiphanies in your journey to become a speed reader will be in recognizing how much your eyes move while you read.
+One of the biggest and easiest epiphanies in your journey to becoming a speed reader will be recognizing how much your eyes move while you read.

-For the average person, their eyes cannot keep moving in a single, fluid line without needing to backtrack.
-If you begin to pay attention to your eyes, I can guarantee that you will start to notice just how often you move back, then forward, then back again.
+The average person's eyes cannot keep moving in a single, fluid line without needing to backtrack.
+Things come into our peripheral vision and distract us.
+If you begin to pay attention to your eyes, I can guarantee that you will start to notice just how often you move back, then forward, then back again, with less distraction.

-In the long run, this adds entire hours to your reading experience, and it might even prevent you from finishing in the first place.
+In the long run, this movement can add entire hours to your reading experience, and it might even prevent you from finishing in the first place.

 A great exercise that doesn't require a book is to practice moving your eyes from left to right while also moving your head from left to right.

 Keeping your eyes fixed in place, like in the first exercise, helps with focusing on a single word or phrase that you might want to slow down to read.
-Moving your eyes with your head, like in the second sentence, helps create relaxed and fluid motion as you transition from line to line or page to page.
+Like in the second sentence, moving your eyes with your head helps create relaxed and fluid motion as you transition from line to line or page to page.
 Moving your eyes independently, as in the third exercise, is the core of scanning from one side of the line to the next.

 By teaching your eyes to scan in straight lines and using the motion of your head to add that extra layer of control to the mix, you will be able to comfortably maneuver your eyes across the page at speeds you never thought were possible.